f5devcentral/f5-velos-training/docs/initial_setup_of_velos_chassis_partitions.rst

   :align: center
   :scale: 70%

-The **Tenant** tab will display all currently running tenants on the chassis partition you are connected to.
+The **Tenant Overview** tab will display all currently running tenants on the chassis partition you are connected to.

 .. image:: images/initial_setup_of_velos_chassis_partitions/tenant-dashboard.png
   :align: center